simplemindedbot/simplemindedbot/content/writing-user-stories-with-ai-3.md

 ### Gherkin: Bridging the Gap Between Human and Machine

 Gherkin is a plain-text language that serves as the cornerstone of [Behavior-Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development).
 It allows us to define test cases in a way that both non-technical stakeholders and automated testing tools can understand.
-The beauty of Gherkin lies in its simplicity and structure—every scenario is written in a way that describes the behavior of the system in business terms.
+The beauty of Gherkin lies in its simplicity and structure-every scenario is written in a way that describes the behavior of the system in business terms.

 For example, consider a simple scenario for user login: